To make a mistake is human, so be careful not to beat yourself up when you make one.

 - Expecting the relationship to thrive without considering your partner’s feelings

-A partner might lie because they believe that the lie is better for the relationship than the truth.
-They feel like they might cause their partner to feel upset or betrayed.
-They believe that the pain is unnecessary, so they sweep something under the rug.
+A partner may lie because they believe that the lie is better for the relationship than the truth.
+They feel like they may cause their partner to feel upset or betrayed.
+They believe that the pain is unnecessary, so they sweep it under the rug.

 When you respect someone, you don’t hide the truth from them.
 If you feel like they can’t handle the truth, then it’s important to assess whether you should be in a relationship with them in the first place.

 The truth can hurt sometimes, but it’s as painful as discovering that you have been lied to.
 Lying and dishonesty destroy the trust in a relationship, and without trust, a relationship will struggle to thrive.

 Many of us are guilty of jumping into a relationship too quickly.

 Perhaps we’ve been looking for a partner for a while, and we’ve finally met someone we like so we don’t want to waste any more time.
 Maybe we’ve met someone so amazing that we can’t possibly imagine how jumping into a new relationship right away may be a mistake especially since the early stages of meeting a new lover are so passionate and exciting.

 Getting involved in a relationship too soon after you meet someone isn’t always a mistake – sometimes it works out perfectly fine – but there is an undeniable risk in doing so.